domainaware/parsedmarc/docs/source/index.md

 Download (right click the link and click save as) [export.ndjson].

-Connect to kibana using the elastic user and the password you previously provide on the console ("End Kibana configuration" part).
+Connect to kibana using the "elastic" user and the password you previously provide on the console ("End Kibana configuration" part).

 Import `export.ndjson` the Saved Objects tab of the Stack management page of Kibana.
+(Hamburger menu -> "Management" -> "Stack Management" -> "Kibana" -> "Saved Objects")

 It will give you the option to overwrite existing saved dashboards or visualizations, which could be used to restore them if you or someone else